The Swimming Pool Q's

-History
+Formation

 The band was formed in 1978 by Jeff Calder (vocals, guitar, saxophone, theremin) and Bob Elsey (guitar), who recruited Billy Jones (bass guitar), and Robert Schmid (drums).
 Vocalist/keyboard player Anne Richmond Boston joined prior to the first single, "Rat Bait", released in 1979 on their own Clorinated label.
 The single brought them critical praise and they secured support slots with Devo and The Police.
 Jones left, and was replaced by Peter Jarkunas.
 They signed to Danny Beard's DB Records and released debut album The Deep End in June 1981, which went on to sell around 20,000 copies.
 A single for DB, "Little Misfit", was released in 1982.

 After two years without a further release, and with Jarkunas and Schmid replaced by J.E.
 Garnett and Billy Burton, the band returned in 1984 with the single "The Bells Ring" and album The Swimming Pool Q's, now signed to A&M Records.
 They toured with Lou Reed as support act on his New Sensations tour.
 A second album for A&M, Blue Tomorrow (1986), failed to meet the label's expectations and the band was dropped.

-The Q's then signed to Capitol Records, and released the album World War Two Point Five in 1989, Boston having left by this point, although she designed the album sleeve.
+The Q's then signed to Capitol Records, and released the album World War Two Point Five in 1989.
+Boston left by this point, but she designed the album sleeve.
 The band split up in 1992.

 Anne Richmond Boston released the album The Big House of Time in 1990, with her then-husband Rob Gal (of The Coolies).

-Calder and Elsey continued to play and write together, and Calder also played in the band Supreme Court, including on the 1993 album Goes Electric.
+Calder and Elsey continued to play and write together, and Calder played in the band Supreme Court, including on the 1993 album Goes Electric.

+Reunion

 The band reformed in 1998.
 That year, Calder contributed to the children's musical audiobook Not Dogs...Too Simple (A Tale of Two Kitties).
 An expanded version of The Deep End was released in 2001 with thirteen bonus tracks.

-A new album, Royal Academy of Reality, was released in 2003.
+In 2003, an ambitious new album titled Royal Academy of Reality was released.
+A review by Allmusic said: